 NOMINATE AN ARTIST OR ORGANIZATION

-Each year, members of the public are invited to nominate outstanding individuals and organizations to receive a Governor’s Arts Award.
+Each year, members of the public are invited to nominate outstanding individuals and organizations to receive a Governor’s Arts Award—nominations for the 2027 Governor’s Arts Awards will be accepted in April 2026!

 Who is eligible?

 Artists or organizations that have made significant contributions to the arts will be considered to receive this award.
-Nominated artists do not have to reside in the state currently but must have significant ties to the state through some years of residency.
+Nominated artists do not have to reside in the state currently, but must have significant ties to the state through some years of residency.
+Self-nominations are not accepted, but you can ask someone to nominate you.
 Awards are given once; previous recipients are ineligible.
 Also, no posthumous nominations will be accepted.
-If selected, the nominee must agree to receive the award at the ceremony to be held in February 2024 in Jackson, Mississippi.
+If selected, the nominee must agree to receive the award in person at the ceremony in Jackson, Mississippi.

 Nomination and Selection Process

-Details for when nominations will open and close will be provided at a later date.
-The public is encouraged to submit nominations for the Governor’s Arts Awards once the nominations are open.
-Once the nominations are submitted, a panel of judges, many of whom possess a deep knowledge of Mississippi’s visual and performing arts, select several of those nominated to receive a Governor’s Arts Award.
+Nominations open each spring.
+The public is encouraged to submit nominations for the Governor’s Arts Awards once the nomination period opens.
+Once the nominations are submitted, a panel of judges, many of whom possess a deep knowledge of Mississippi’s visual and performing arts, selects several nominees to receive a Governor’s Arts Award.

 PAST AWARDEES